The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 Annual Production of Renewable Methanol

-H2Driven will contribute to increasing the competitiveness of the national economy while enhancing the country's resilience; reduce dependence on external markets through increased exports, and contribute to the technological sovereignty of the EU; boost investment in R&D and create new technical-scientific knowledge.
+H2Driven will contribute to increasing the competitiveness of the national economy and, at the same time, increase the country's resilience; reduce dependence on external markets by increasing exports and contributing to the EU's technological sovereignty; increase investment in R&D and create new technical and scientific knowledge.

 The investment in the 1st Renewable Methanol Plant includes: